TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Comment.rst

 f:comment
 =========

-Evrything inside an f:comment view helper will be removed.
-View helpers within an f:comment block will not be executed.
+Evrything inside an f:comment ViewHelper will be removed.
+ViewHelpers within an f:comment block will not be executed.
-This view helper is most useful when debugging a website: for example, you can temporarily wrap a f:for loop with an f:comment view helper to stop it from being executed.
+This ViewHelper is most useful when debugging a website: for example, you can temporarily wrap a f:for loop with an f:comment ViewHelper to stop it from being executed.

 Properties
 ----------

-This view helper has no properties.
+This ViewHelper has no properties.

 Example
 -------